 I highly encourage you to make regular email communication a priority.
 It’s best to do it every week, but bi-weekly should be the bare minimum.
 Your emails don’t have to be long…maybe 300-400 words.
-It’s a great way to consistently feed your team and introduce them to new things.
+It’s a great way to consistently feed your team and introduce them to new things, and encourage self-development.

 2. Host a Weekly Book Club

 Every Friday, we meet and discuss a book that we are reading.
 I usually choose books that help with life lessons like the Compound Effect…or even un-traditional books like the children’s book, Little Prince.
 Reading makes your brain think differently, so it helps with growing your mind.

 The book club itself is a great way for the people in your company to get together and have shared experiences.
 Jumping on a call and collaborating with other people on the team will help them build relationships and professional growth, and learn more about each other.

 My top tip for leading a book club is to get the conversation going by sharing your thoughts and ideas.
 Then, you can call on people in the group to share what they think.
 Ask open-ended questions to get them talking and then genuinely listen to what they have to say.
 Sharing various points of view can enhance your professional relationships.

 3. Create Content That You Can Share With Your Team

 Find ways to create content around personal development that you can share with your team.
 It doesn’t have to be a blog post like what I write here on the Morning Upgrade.
 You could do videos, a podcast, graphics, or some other form of content that is valuable to your team.